rust-lang/rust/README.md

 This project began as part of an undergraduate research course in 2015 by
 @solson at the [University of Saskatchewan][usask].
 There are [slides] and a [report] available from that project.
-In 2016, @oli-obk joined to prepare miri for eventually being used as const evaluator in the Rust compiler itself (basically, for `const` and `static` stuff), replacing the old evaluator that worked directly on the AST.
-In 2017, @RalfJung did an internship with Mozilla and began developing miri towards a tool for detecting undefined behavior, and also using miri as a way to explore the consequences of various possible definitions for undefined behavior in Rust.  @oli-obk's move of the miri engine into the compiler finally came to completion in early 2018.
-Meanwhile, later that year, @RalfJung did a second internship, developing miri further with support for checking basic type invariants and verifying that references are used according to their aliasing restrictions.
+In 2016, @oli-obk joined to prepare Miri for eventually being used as const evaluator in the Rust compiler itself (basically, for `const` and `static` stuff), replacing the old evaluator that worked directly on the AST.
+In 2017, @RalfJung did an internship with Mozilla and began developing Miri towards a tool for detecting undefined behavior, and also using Miri as a way to explore the consequences of various possible definitions for undefined behavior in Rust.  @oli-obk's move of the Miri engine into the compiler finally came to completion in early 2018.
+Meanwhile, later that year, @RalfJung did a second internship, developing Miri further with support for checking basic type invariants and verifying that references are used according to their aliasing restrictions.